-We note that over the ocean $\sigma^{o}(\theta, \phi_i)$ is independent of location if $\phi_i$ is replaced by the relative azimuth angle between the radar illumination angle and the wind direction.
-Given two or more azimuth observations of $\sigma^{o}$ , it is then possible to retrieve the near-surface wind vector (e.g., [27]).
-Unfortunately, the Antarctic surface has variable composition, with spatial variations in firn density, layering, and other effects.
-Thus, $\sigma^{o}(\theta, \phi_i)$ can be expected to be different at different locations, making an oceanlike wind vector (both speed and direction) retrieval scheme difficult.
-Nevertheless, it is possible to infer the average wind direction at a given point on the surface if the azimuth sampling is adequate enough to correctly identify the location of the maximum or minimum value in the $\sigma^{o}$ versus azimuth angle curve.
+We note that over the ocean, $\sigma^o(\theta, \phi_i)$ is independent of location if $\phi_i$ is replaced by the relative azimuth angle between the radar illumination angle and the wind direction.
+Given two or more azimuth observations of $\sigma^o$ , it is then possible to retrieve the near-surface wind vector (e.g., [25]).
+Unfortunately, the Antarctic surface has variable composition, with spatial variations in firm density, layering, and other effects.
+Thus, $\sigma^o(\theta, \phi_i)$ can be expected to be different at different locations, making an ocean-like wind vector (both speed and direction) retrieval scheme difficult.
+Nevertheless, it is possible to infer the average wind direction at a given point on the surface if the azimuth sampling is adequate enough to correctly identify the location of the maximum or minimum value in the $\sigma^o$ versus azimuth angle curve.

-A careful examination of the observed variation in $\sigma^{o}$ at a given incidence angle for all the study regions shows that the peaks in the azimuth modulation tend to be somewhat more peaked than predicted by the second-order Fourier series.
-This phenomena has been observed in ocean scattering where the peaks in the modulation are somewhat narrower than the troughs [18].
+A careful examination of the observed variation in $\sigma^o$ at a given incidence angle for all the study regions shows that the peaks in the azimuth modulation tend to be somewhat more peaked than predicted by the second-order Fourier series.
+This phenomena has been observed in ocean scattering, where the peaks in the modulation are somewhat narrower than the troughs [17].
 While the inclusion of additional terms in the Fourier series can reduce the residual fit error, they offer only limited insight into the wind direction estimation problem.
 They are also less tenable due to the limited azimuth sampling.

-4.4 Azimuth Modulation Observation
+D. Azimuth Modulation Observation

 In order to evaluate the dependence of $\sigma^o$ on the wind direction, a detailed knowledge of the incidence angle variation of $M_1$ and $M_2$ is not required.
-Instead, for wind direction estimation the primary interest is in the location of the up-wind, upslope peak in the azimuth modulation; knowledge of the depth of the modulation is not required.
+Instead, for wind direction estimation, the primary interest is in the location of the upwind, upslope peak in the azimuth modulation.
+Knowledge of the depth of the modulation is not required.
 This enables use of the F model rather than the full I model.
-Given the parameters of either model, the angle $\psi_0$ corresponding to the azimuth angle of the minimum value of $\sigma^{o}$ can be computed from $M{1}$ and $M{2}$ .
-We note that the value of $\psi{0}$ estimated from the F model is within approximately 5 degrees of that computed from the full I model (see Tab.
-3), and thus we infer an approximate directional precision of $\pm 5$ deg in retrieved direction of the maximum azimuth modulation for NSCAT V pol.
+Given the parameters of either model, the angle $\psi_0$ corresponding to the azimuth angle of the minimum value of $\sigma^o$ can be computed from $M_1$ and $M_2$ .
+We note that the value of $\psi_0$ estimated from the F model is within approximately 5° of that computed from the full I model (see Table III).
+Thus, we infer an approximate directional precision of $\pm 5^\circ$ in retrieved direction of the maximum azimuth modulation for NSCAT V-pol.